StarAssassin64/GHRBLinux/README.md

+## UPDATE ##
+I am struggling on how to use rust and deal with usb devices properly.
+Documentation kinda sucks, so I will be switching over to C++, which has a better way into the linux kernel and better documentation when it comes to gamepad inputs

+This was originally written in rust, so things will be transfered over, keeping credits for while I was in rust as it still gave me a starting ground

 This will be my project for CS Projects

-GHRBLinux will be developed in [Rust](https://github.com/rust-lang/rust)
+GHRBLinux will be developed in ~Rust~ C++

 ## Functions ##

-* Take input from a wireless XInput guitar controller (Xbox 360)
-    - This will be from the Wireless Xbox 360 Controller Adapter for PC (or similar products like mine)
 * Take input from a wired ION Drum Rocker for the WII
 * Give the computer gamepad instructions for said controllers

 ## Use ##

-* This will be used for me to be able to play [Clone Hero](https://www.clonehero.net) on my linux laptop with my controllers, making sure everything works properly
+* This will be used for me to be able to play [Clone Hero](https://www.clonehero.net) on my linux laptop with my rock band drumset, making sure everything works properly
-* I do not know if things worked prior, but I want to make sure my controllers work perfectly in linux
+* The device works in a really weird way, which causes it to be a really annoying device to debug and use in games where I set the controls myself.
+This will ensure that the device works and anyone who somehow has the same controller as me can play on linux

+## Potential Future Functions ##
+* Reimplement the GH5/BH Wireless xbox 360 guitar controller

 ## Credits ##